What Is the Best Way to Get More Construction Leads?

 Referral Marketing and Word-of-Mouth Systems

 Every contractor knows referrals close better.
-Most still treat them as a happy accident instead of building a system that asks for them, tracks them, and rewards the people who send them.
+Most still treat them as a lucky accident.
+Building a system that asks at the right moment, tracks every referral source, and rewards your best advocates turns word-of-mouth from random to reliable.

 Email Marketing for Remodeling Businesses

-Most underused channel in construction.
-A monthly email to past clients keeps you top-of-mind for their next project, and turns one good job into three years of referrals from one address.
+The most underused channel in construction.
+A monthly email to past clients keeps you top-of-mind for their next project and turns one good job into years of referrals from a single address.
+Low cost, high return, almost no one does it.

 Lead Generation Platforms (Angi, Houzz, Thumbtack)

-A quick reference for deciding where to start, depending on your timeline, budget, and the kind of leads you need.
+A quick reference for deciding where to start, based on your timeline, budget, and the type of projects you want to book.

 | Channel | Time to First Lead | Typical Cost | Lead Quality | Best For |